 First, we check a messages on phones.
 Next, an alert tells us to.
 Then, grabs our attention.
-So, email long messages instead of text.
+So, email long messages instead of text for safe reading.
 Given, proper netiquette to send electronic mail over texting when its more than a quick read.

 Email Long Messages

 Most Short Messaging Services (SMS), text messages, allow users to compose messages up to 140 characters long.
 This does not mean that it is good netiquette to use the entire amount of space.
 Furthermore, design and features vary depending on the application we use.

 Too Much Attention

 The longer a message is, the more room for error there is in understanding it.
 Many people receive text messages when they are on the go.
 Cell phones are the most common way to do it.
 It follows, reading messages on the go usually means that the recipient is doing two things at once.

 Further, the composing long messages is troublesome because cell phone keypads are small.
 Small keypads make it easy to text the wrong words or characters.